 Students can be screened for GATE services once per school year following the timeline below.

-November 11- December 13, 2019- Testing window for students in grades 6 - 12.
-Academic coaches and deans will schedule testing for each campus.
+November 1-December 11, 2020- Testing window for students in grades 6 - 12.
+Academic coaches and deans will schedule testing times on each campus for referred students.

 Special Screening Situations